Two Can Travel

 Keep your taxi ticket in case of any issues that arise.
 You do not need to give the ticket to the driver at any time.
 Follow the driver to the taxi and off you go!

-If you arrive during a peak traffic time, you’ll have the option to take the Toll Way/Express Way.
+If you arrive during peak traffic time, you’ll have the option to take the Toll Way/Express Way.
 This can save a lot of time.
 While in line, check Google Maps to see if the route to your destination is red or yellow to see if it’s necessary.
 There is free wifi that you can use while you are waiting in the metered taxi waiting area.

 If you choose to take the Toll Way/Express Way the driver will ask you for Baht during the ride to pay the toll.
-As of November 2019, the Toll fees were 120 Baht total (70 for one toll, 50 for the other).
-It’s better if you have small bills for this, so change big bills in the airport before you get in line for the metered taxis if possible.
+As of November 2019, the Toll fees were 120 Baht in total (70 for one toll, 50 for the other).
+It’s better if you have small bills for this, so change big bills at the airport before you get in line for the metered taxis if possible.

 Metered Taxi Costs: 300 to 450 Baht on meter + 50 Baht airport surcharge + 120 Baht toll road fees.